Table of Contents

+A C4 plant fixes CO2 into a molecule containing four carbon atoms before initiating the Calvin-Benson cycle of photosynthesis.
 The C4 pathway is also known as the Hatch–Slack pathway.
 It is one of three photosynthetic pathways of carbon fixation in plants that have been discovered.
 The C4 cycle was discovered by Marshall Davidson Hatch and Charles Roger Slack in the 1960s, thus, the name.
 According to this, some plants, when provided with 14CO2, aggregate the 14C label into four-carbon molecules first.

 What is a C4 plant?
-In the mesophyll cell, CO2 is coupled to the primary carbon dioxide acceptor in C4 plants phosphoenolpyruvate, resulting in the creation of a four-carbon molecule (oxaloacetate), which is then shuttled to the bundle sheath cell, where it is decarboxylated to free carbon dioxide for usage in the C3 pathway.
+In the mesophyll cell, CO2 is coupled to the primary carbon dioxide acceptor in C4 plants phosphoenolpyruvate, resulting in the creation of a four-carbon molecule (oxaloacetate), which is then shuttled to the bundle sheath cell, where it is decarboxylated to free carbon dioxide for carbon assimilation in the C3 pathway.

 Other types: C3 plants and CAM plant

-The Calvin cycle begins with the fixation of carbon dioxide by rubisco, and plants that rely only on this “conventional” approach are referred to as C3 plants, after the three-carbon molecule (3-PGA) generated as a consequence of the process.
+The Calvin cycle begins with the fixation of carbon dioxide by RuBisCO, and plants that rely only on this “conventional” approach are referred to as C3 plants, after the three-carbon molecule (3-PGA) generated as a consequence of the process.
 Rice, wheat, soybeans, and all trees are classed as C3 plants, accounting for nearly 85 % of all plant species in the world.

-Cacti and pineapples, for example, employ the crassulacean acid metabolism (CAM) pathway to save water and reduce photorespiration while growing in dry areas.
+Cacti and pineapples, for example, employ the crassulacean acid metabolism (CAM) photosynthesis pathway to save water and reduce photorespiration while growing in dry areas.
 The name comes from the Crassulaceae family of plants, which is the first group of plants when scientists discovered the pathway.
 (Academy, 2022)